'We All Feel At Risk': 100,000 People Dead From COVID-19 In The U.S.

 With all 50 states now separately dropping some or all of their social distancing restrictions, health experts warn that the U.S. coronavirus death toll could climb much higher than the approximately 140,000 by August that many of them have been predicting.

-"Now we're almost getting the worst of both worlds — we're getting the economic hardship and we're relaxing," said the IHME's Murray.
-"And it seems either now or in the fall, we're going to have a big second wave and we'll be right back to dealing with pressure on the hospital system and dealing with, when is the peak surge coming?"
+"Now we're almost getting the worst of both worlds — we're getting the economic hardship and we're relaxing," Murray said.
+"And it seems either now or in the fall, we're going to have a big second wave, and we'll be right back to dealing with pressure on the hospital system and dealing with, when is the peak surge coming?"

 Columbia University's Shaman said the U.S. has to keep suppressing the spread of COVID-19 while having an acceptable level of a functioning economy.

-"That's the hard problem we're trying to address as we try to figure that out and we loosen restrictions," said Shaman.
+"That's the hard problem we're trying to address as we try to figure that out and we loosen restrictions," Shaman said.
 "If we have these flare-ups, we have to be willing to immediately recognize them and tamp back down and not wait and not dither.
 And that goes both for communities that have experienced the virus already and those that have not experienced it as much."

 And there's another challenge: Many of the 100,000 who have died have not yet had proper send-offs.

-"It's been stunning to me that we have had as much death as we've had, with as little attention to all those deaths," said Ashish Jha, director of the Harvard Global Health Institute.
+"It's been stunning to me that we have had as much death as we've had, with as little attention to all those deaths," said Dr. Ashish Jha, director of the Harvard Global Health Institute.
 "I think one of the reasons we've had so little attention to all of this is because we've not had the kind of public mourning that comes with mass casualties like this."

-Jha expects that as the U.S. opens up from its social isolation, those who have grieved privately will be holding postponed funerals, burials and other commemorations.
+Jha said he expects that as the U.S. opens up from its social isolation, those who have grieved privately will be holding postponed funerals, burials and other commemorations.

 "I think the sort of the weight of this calamity is going to become much more apparent to people in the upcoming days and weeks," Jha added.
 "So people are going to, I think, really come to grips with how awful these last couple of months have been."